GregoryWells2007/Gryphn/README.md

   - allocated from a command pool, you record your render commnands to it and then submit it. <br />
 - Uniform pools:
   - dynamic descriptor pools, on nvidia they use the "VK_NV_descriptor_pool_overallocation" to allow for this behavior, and on other cards they just hold a big list of internal descriptor pools. <br />
+- Uniforms:
+  - Uniform Buffers: can be used to hold smaller data like camera indicies at that type of stuff <br />
+  - SSBOs: used for instanced rendering, big buffers that can be bound <br />
+  - Image: textures that can be bound so they can be used <br />
 - Synchronization:
   - Fences and Semaphores allow work to be submitted to the GPU and not block CPU side behavior. <br />
 - Buffers: